MikulasZelinka/textworld_kg_dataset/README.md

 # TextWorld KG Dataset
 Dataset proposed in the paper [Building Dynamic Knowledge Graphs from Text-based Games](https://arxiv.org/abs/1910.09532).

+This project is part of the project of [Learning Dynamic Knowledge Graphs to Generalize on Text-based Games](https://arxiv.org/abs/2002.09127).
+Which we have released code in [another repo](https://github.com/xingdi-eric-yuan/GATA-public).

 ## Statistics
 | #Train  | #Valid | #Test  |  Avg.
 Obs.  | Avg. #Operations | #Vertices | #Edges | Avg. #Connections |
 | ---     | ---    | ---    | ---         | ---              | ---       | ---    | ---               |